 Diagnosis of gestational diabetes

-- oral glucose tolerance test (OGTT) – which involves taking a blood sample after fasting overnight.
-A second blood sample is taken two hours after you have a drink containing 75 grams of glucose.
-A diagnosis is based on the results of the OGTT.
+With the new diagnostic guidelines, a pregnancy oral glucose tolerance test (POGTT) is recommended.
+This involves taking a blood sample after fasting overnight.
+Further blood samples are taken one and two hours after you have a drink containing 75 grams of glucose.
+A diagnosis is based on the results of the POGTT.
+Diagnosis of gestational diabetes is made if the fasting blood glucose is raised or the two-hour blood glucose is raised (or both).

 To deal with this extra glucose, the baby then makes more insulin.
+Insulin makes the baby grow larger more quickly.
 If the mother’s blood glucose levels remain high, the baby may become larger than normal.
 This can lead to problems during and after birth.

 Keeping blood glucose in the recommended range also helps reduce the baby’s risk of being overweight in childhood and developing type 2 diabetes later in life.